eddie-cosma/Vaccine-Stats-Ohio/README.md

 d = data.predict_herd_immunity()
 print(d)

-# Output: 2021-08-02
+# Output: 2022-01-13
-# The predicted immunity date is August 2, 2021 as of the date the program was run.
+# The predicted immunity date is January 13, 2022 as of the date the program was run.
 ```

 # Contributing